BBMISports

 The BBMI Composite Rating

-The BBMI Composite Rating is a single number representing how many points above or below average an NFL team is.
+The BBMI Composite Rating is a single neutral-field number: how many points above or below average an NFL team is.
 It blends three independent rating systems, each capturing different information about team quality:

-• EPA efficiency (40%) computed from nflverse play-by-play data.
-Expected Points Added per play measures the quality of each offensive and defensive snap.
-Captures how well a team plays, independent of the final score.
+• EPA efficiency (40%) — computed from nflverse play-by-play data.
+Expected Points Added per play measures the quality of each offensive and defensive snap, independent of the final score.

 Each source is normalized and weighted.
 The composite updates weekly during the NFL season.